Armenian genocide recognition: Australia

-Australia does not view the events at the end of the Ottoman Empire as a genocide, although it doesn't deny it happened.
+Australia does not view the events at the end of the Ottoman Empire as a genocide, although it does not deny it happened.
 Australia is one of the countries who were at war with the Ottoman Empire at the time of the events, notably during the Gallipoli Campaign.
 Australia does acknowledge the tragic events had devastating effects on the identity, heritage, and culture of all the people in the areas that the events have occurred.
-Furthermore, in response to the motions of New South Wales and South Australia to recognize the events as genocide the Foreign Minister of Australia has clarified on June 4, 2014, that Australian states and territories have no constitutional role in the formulation of the Australian foreign policy, and that Australia does not view the tragic events at the end of the Ottoman Empire as a genocide.
+Furthermore, in response to the motions of New South Wales and South Australia to recognize the events as genocide, the Foreign Minister of Australia has clarified on June 4, 2014 that Australian states and territories have no constitutional role in the formulation of the Australian foreign policy, and that Australia does not view the tragic events at the end of the Ottoman Empire as a genocide.